 LINK Up Illinois

-The Experimental Station seeks to increase the affordability and accessibility of fresh and nutritious foods sold at Illinois farmers markets for low-income Illinoisans, rebuilding linkages between local agricultural producers and consumers.
+The Experimental Station seeks to increase the affordability and accessibility of nutritious foods sold at Illinois farmers markets for low-income Illinoisans, rebuilding linkages between local agricultural producers and consumers.
 LINK Up Illinois is a program that helps achieve this goal by providing farmers markets across the state with funding for Double Value Coupon incentive programs for LINK Card (Illinois' SNAP program, formerly known as “food stamps”) shoppers.
 LINK Up Illinois also provides participating markets with training and technical assistance for implementing these programs successfully.

 Why We Need This Program